Agent Skills: Writing

 Step 2: Check for Active Workflow

-if .claude/ACTIVE_WORKFLOW.md exists:
+if .planning/ACTIVE_WORKFLOW.md exists:

 → Resume at current phase with appropriate domain skill